eriter/fluffy-tribble/README.md

 I opted for in-memory solutions to data persistence challenges, you'll see this discussed later in things I'd do differently.

-Our api calls include fetching the project's playlist from Wistia just before server start, GETs to fetch video visibility (defaulting to true for all videos on app start) and media data for the playlist contents, and a PATCH to update a particular video's visibility boolean.
+Our api calls include fetching the project's playlist from Wistia just before server start, GETs to fetch video visibility (defaulting to true for all videos on app start) and media data for the playlist contents, and a PATCH endpoint to update a particular video's visibility boolean.

-The _wq array is used to manage Wistia player instances and options.
+The `_wq` array is used to manage Wistia player instances and options.

 Broadly speaking this is a naive approach, biased towards speed of delivery and intended to flesh out an MVP with a vertical slice of meaningful functionality.

 ## Performance characteristics

 Both pages render on the order of half a second in my local environment, but I'm a little leary of all the work I've had to do in event listeners to get to this MVP.
-I'm sure there are performance gains to be had in both minimizing api calls and perhaps refined encapsulation of the event listener logic.
+I'm sure there are performance gains to be had in both minimizing api calls and refinement of the event listener logic.
 Some of the DOM manipulation, especially on the playlist page is probably inefficient and/or duplicitive, I would guess.

 ## Things I would do if I had more time/Things I would never do in production